Grand Canyon National Park, Arizona

 Urgency: Expected

-Headline: Extreme Heat Warning issued August 21 at 9:38AM MST until August 22 at 8:00PM MST by NWS Tucson AZ
+Headline: Extreme Heat Warning issued August 19 at 10:49AM MST until August 23 at 8:00PM MST by NWS Phoenix AZ

-100 to 105 degrees.
-For the Blowing Dust Advisory, visibility
+intervention, can lead to heat stroke.
+For the Blowing Dust

-between one-quarter and one mile in blowing dust expected.
+Advisory, visibility between one-quarter and one mile in blowing

-* WHEN...The Extreme Heat Warning is in effect now until 8 PM MST
+* WHEN...For the Extreme Heat Warning, until 8 PM MST Sunday.
+For the

 * IMPACTS...Hazardous driving conditions due to reduced visibility.